ekocahyapurnama/Obatin-API/README.md

 # Obatin-API
-Backend source code for Obatin App
+Obatin-API project is part of the Obatin application.
+This is an API build with the Hapi Js as web framework, Sequelize as ORM, and node-nlp as a BOT mockup.

 &nbsp;

 ### TODO
-- [x] Define path endpoint
+- [x] Define endpoint path
   - [x] talk
   - [x] users
   - [x] authentications